createdbyadham/SQLite-Editor/README.md

 ## Usage

+Connecting to Databases:
+1. SQLite: Click "Upload Database" or drag & drop your SQLite file
+2. PostgreSQL: Open the Connection Manager, enter your credentials, and connect
+3. Switch Databases: Use the database switcher to toggle between SQLite & PostgreSQL
+4. Browse tables using the table selector
+5. Use the search bar to filter data
+6. Double-click any row to edit
+7. Check multiple rows at once then click "Delete" to remove them
+8. Click "Save Changes" to persist modifications

+PostgreSQL-Specific Features:
+- Run SQL queries with real-time feedback
+- View table structures directly in the UI
+- Batch execute multiple statements in transaction mode
+- Securely connect using SSL

 ### Important Note
 ⚠️ **Run as Administrator**: The application requires administrator privileges to properly handle file paths and enable real-time updates.
 Right-click the application and select "Run as Administrator" when launching.

-### Basic Database Operations

-1. Launch the application
-2. Click "Upload Database" or drag and drop your SQLite database file
-3. Browse tables using the table selector
-4. Use the search bar to filter data
-5. Double-click any row to edit
-6. Check multiple rows at once then click "Delete" to remove them
-7. Click "Save Changes" to persist modifications

 ### Batch Operations & SQL Scripting